 The special feature: The method tool developed by Chromicent not only shows in which design space an application works – but also where it no longer works.

 „All phases in the life of a product from the initial development through marketing until the product’s discontinuation.“ (ICH Q8)

 Method development at Chromicent is always carried out with regard to the life cycle of a product: from the idea to the development, transfer and approval of a method, market launch and sale of a product to its discontinuation.
 The Knowledge Management Report provides a tool for the adjustment or further development of a method, or for its transfer to changing production sites resp. within the analysis equpment landscape, according to the framework of the approval restriction.”

 Chromicent ensures optimum transfer of methods to existing production facilities. more…

 „Process Robustness: Ability of a process to tolerate variability of materials and changes of the process and equipment without negative impact on quality.“ (ICH Q8)

-Combining years of experience with the highest level of scientific innovation positions Chromicent to be your partner for development and validation of chromatographic methods.
+The combination of many years of experience and the highest level of scientific innovation makes Chromicent the ideal partner for the development and validation of chromatographic analysis methods.